ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/items/armor.md

 > Note: We are using the protected constructor for `BipedModel` as our `super`.
 This is because if we do not set the `textureWidth` and `textureHeight` before the `ModelRenderer` is called, then our armor file will be incorrectly mapped to the model.

+> Note: All `ModelRenderer`s use a set texture offset either specified by the constructor or `ModelRenderer::setTextureOffset` If you are using a modeling software that uses an offset constructor, this will cause issues in your texture mapping.
+The texture offset is not relative, rather a global parameter.
+Every time you call `ModelRenderer::setTextureOffset`, it sets the value of texture offset to those two numbers you entered.
+This means that you should only use `new ModelRenderer(this)` when constructing your `ModelRenderer`.

 ### <a name="item-class-and-clientproxy"></a>Item Class and ClientProxy

 Now we need to create an `Item` class that extends `ArmorItem`.
 This is because we need to implement a specific method to get our model to render on the player.
 There are two methods that can help with this: